 But this is changing thanks to SIM’s Faithful Witness scheme.

 A mobilised a team of workers has now been created to bring the good news to the Fulani in northern Nigeria.
 A few Christians have been ministering to them already, but Faithful Witness will bring further coordination and support to this space.

 “If the Fulani are to be reached, it will require an approach that is as unique as they are,” says Jon.
 “It will mean employing all the principles of cross-cultural understanding at the disposal of the workers.”

-For Faithful Witness, the best approach to build relationships is language learning.
+For Faithful Witness, the best approach to building relationships is through language learning.
 Traditionally, the Fulani speak Fulfude, which according to Jon, is a remarkable but complex language that takes years to master, let alone use articulately.

-“A key step in effectively working among the Fulani] begins with first learning their language … This allows one to effectively communicate to them in their heart language, while showing them your love in Christ.”
+“A key step in effectively working among them begins with first learning their language.
+This allows one to effectively communicate to them in their heart language, while showing them your love in Christ.”